syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the specified group is not available in the SfDataGrid, it will return a value of -1.
-Otherwise it will return the start index of the specified `group`.
+If the specified group is unavailable in the SfDataGrid, it will return a value of -1.
+Otherwise, it will return the start index of the specified `group.`

 ## ResolveToGridVisibleColumnIndex(int visibleColumnIndex)

-In order to obtain the GridColumn index for the specified visible column index in an SfDataGrid control, you can make use the `ResolveToGridVisibleColumnIndex` method of the `DataGridIndexResolver` class.
+To obtain the GridColumn index for the specified visible column index in a SfDataGrid control, use the `ResolveToGridVisibleColumnIndex` method of the `DataGridIndexResolver` class.
 This method takes the visible column index as a parameter and returns the corresponding GridColumn index.

 Here is an example of how you can use this method to get the GridColumn index of a visible column: